MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 #### **Parameters**
 - **rotation**: [*Vector2*](Vector2.md)

+  The x and y rotation of the entity.
+For most mobs, the x rotation controls the head tilt and the y rotation controls the body rotation.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.

+> [!IMPORTANT]
+> This function can't be called in read-only mode.

 > [!WARNING]
 > This function can throw errors.